 PALLIATIVE CARE 101

 Using a Palliative Approach to Care: Any time, Anywhere, for Everyone!

 Human Relationships: Exploring the Threads of Quality Palliative Nursing Care

 Experience an innovative course developed

 - Celebrating the Innovation that is Leading Progress in Palliative Care.

-The fast-paced, high-energy innovation hour, held at the lunch hour on Wednesday, will showcase 8 finalists making 5 minute presentations that put a premium on creativity and visual impact.
-A panel of 3 eminent people in palliative care will be tasked with choosing the winner.
+The fast-paced, high-energy innovation hour, held at the lunch hour on Wednesday, will showcase 6 finalists making 6-minute presentations that put a premium on creativity and visual impact.

 Within each culture, diet is synonymous with pleasure, with sharing, with life.
 Yet the issue of nutrition at the end of life is riddled with traps and tensions between the person concerned, family members and caregivers.